Track mileage automatically

 Charge per mile

-If you choose to charge your customers per mile, you might again consider providing a few free miles, then ask for a rate per mile for each mile you’ve driven to and from the job.
-Remember to track your miles so you can fairly charge your customers.
+If you choose to charge your customers per mile, you might again consider providing a few free miles and then asking for a rate per mile for each mile you’ve driven to and from the job.
+Remember to track your miles so you can charge your customers fairly.
 Choosing a rate will again depend heavily on your industry and car expenses.

 Charge per hour